redhat-developer/mapt/docs/aws.md

 to check those requisites the module make use of spot placement scores based on machine requirements.
 Then best scores are crossed with lowers price from spot price history to pick the most valuable option.

-Current use case is working on one machine but it will be exteded to analyze any required environment offered by qenvs (checking with all the machines included on a specific environment).
+Current use case is working on one machine but it will be exteded to analyze any required environment offered by mapt (checking with all the machines included on a specific environment).

 Current information about supported machines can be checked at [support-matrix](./../pkg/infra/aws/support-matrix/matrix.go)